jlopez616/stonescript/README.md

 * &	Binary AND Operator copies a bit to the result if it exists in both operands.
 (A & B) = 12, i.e., 0000 1100
 * |	Binary OR Operator copies a bit if it exists in either operand.
 (A | B) = 61, i.e., 0011 1101
 * ^	Binary XOR Operator copies the bit if it is set in one operand but not both.
 (A ^ B) = 49, i.e., 0011 0001
-* *~	Binary One's Complement Operator is unary and has the effect of 'flipping' bits.	(~A ) = ~(60), i.e,. -0111101
+* ~	Binary One's Complement Operator is unary and has the effect of 'flipping' bits.	(~A ) = ~(60), i.e,. -0111101
 * <<	Binary Left Shift Operator.
 The left operands value is moved left by the number of bits specified by the right operand.
-* >>	Binary Right Shift Operator.
+* \>\>	Binary Right Shift Operator.
 The left operands value is moved right by the number of bits specified by the right

 ## Control Flow

-Chainable if, else if, else statements
+* Chainable if, else if, else statements

-If, other if, other other if, other other other if, other other other other if, final if.
+* If, other if, other other if, other other other if, other other other other if, final if.

 ## Loops
-While Loop
+* WHILE LOOP

-For Loop
+* FOR LOOP

 ## Functions
-return is ____
+* return is GIVE

-Will have parameters
+* WILL HAVE PARAMETERS

-SUPPORTS CURRYING
+* SUPPORTS CURRYING

-ARRAYS (STUFFS) WILL HAVE COMPREHENSIONS
+* ARRAYS (STUFFS) WILL HAVE COMPREHENSIONS

-LAZY EVALUATION
+* LAZY EVALUATION

-SUPPORTS PATTERN MATCHING VIA REGULAR EXPRESSIONS
+* SUPPORTS PATTERN MATCHING VIA REGULAR EXPRESSIONS

-No Async
+* NO ASYNC

 ## Error Handling
-To do next homework? @rtoal
+To do next homework

 # Example Programs